Shaking tent ceremony: Differences

 Over the vast area that this ceremony is conducted, there are differences that follow each tribe.
 Some of the main differences are smaller details in the ceremony.
 One difference that some tribes do that others do not, is the use of food.
 Tribes will bring a plate of food for the spirit that the spirit can eat, and enjoy when coming back to offer knowledge.
-Another difference is some tribes will have only one spirit come to the tent, which tends to be related to the shaman conducting the ceremony.
+Another difference is some tribes will have only one spirit come to the tent, which tends to be related to the leader conducting the ceremony.
 Other tribes can have multiple spirits coming into the tent, it tends to be just one human spirit and the rest animal spirits coming into the tent.
-Some tribes have other people in the tent to witness or be there for the ceremony, while others do not, it is the shaman and only the shamans job to perform the ceremony.
-The shaman can have different ways to enter the tent.
-Some tribes have the shaman go into the tent naked and with a pipe, others tie up the shaman in different material and have him go in the tent.
+Some tribes have other people in the tent to witness or be there for the ceremony, while others do not, it is the leader and only the leader job to perform the ceremony.
+The leader can have different ways to enter the tent.
+Some tribes have the leader go into the tent naked and with a pipe, others tie up the leader in different material and have him go in the tent.
 Lastly, a difference between the Shaking tent ceremony is humor.
-The tribes with multiple spirits coming into the tent tend to have a more joking sense of humor and will banter with the shaman while they are there.
-The one spirit tribes do not have any humor or banter in their ceremony and the spirit is there to help the shaman will the knowledge he is seeking.
+The tribes with multiple spirits coming into the tent tend to have a more joking sense of humor and will banter with the leader while they are there.
+The one spirit tribes do not have any humor or banter in their ceremony and the spirit is there to help the leader will the knowledge he is seeking.
 The knowledge that is sought depends on their current surroundings and how the tribe is partial to using the shaking tent ceremony.